 In contrast to aggregate reticulocytes, punctate reticulocytes will stain red and not purple because they only contain small amounts of RNA (the hemoglobin dominates).
 Therefore, they are a lot harder to identify on a regular blood smear.
 Punctate reticulocytes can be larger than normal (until they are remodeled by splenic macrophages as they recirculate), i.e. they can be macrocytes, and may be detected on routine blood smears by their larger size.
 Unfortunately, there are other causes of large red blood cells so not all macrocytes are punctate reticulocytes and we do not rely on these cells to evaluate the regenerative response in most species (the horse is an exception).

-There are additional formulae that can be used to quantify regeneration, including the corrected reticulocyte count, and the reticulocyte production index.
-The latter two results are not usually provided on most hemograms, but can be calculated in-house from hemogram results (they are only applicable to dogs).
+There are additional formulae that can be used to quantify regeneration, including the corrected reticulocyte percentage and reticulocyte production index (these are found under the absolute reticulocyte count page as well as the page on assessing regeneration).
+The latter two results are not usually provided on most hemograms, but can be calculated in-house from hemogram results.